AMRAP: As Many Reps (sometimes Rounds) as Possible1

 IF: Intermittent Fasting

 MEBB: Maximum Effort Black box, term coined by Mike Rutherford.
-Search the forum for it.
+Search HQ forum OR google for it.
 Originally laid out in one of the early Performance Menu issues.

 MetCon: Metabolic Conditioning workout